Exeter-Diabetes/CPRD-Dale-depression-cohort/README.md

 A PhQ-9 score at index was defined as having been recorded within 30 days before or 7 days after either receiving their first antidepressant or depression code.
 The 7 day excess window is allow for delayed entry time into EMIS.

+## Recurrent depression
+Recurrent depression was defined as evidence for

 ## Antidepressant use
 Antidepressant use was defined as having a prescription of any antidepressant, as outlined in the sections above.